On 25 June 2021 the UniSAFE project will be presented at the 2021 edition of the Research Ethics Conference.

 The Research Ethics Conference will be hosted by the University of Exeter and receives funding from the Economic and Social Research Council.

 Participation in the Research Ethics Conference is free upon registration.
-Click here to register to attend the virtual conference!
+Click here to view the abstract!